kekskurse/go-mail-admin/Readme.md

 See:  [Installation Doku](https://github.com/kekskurse/go-mail-admin/blob/master/docs/install.md).

-It can be installed with a Debina Package.

 # Usage
 ## Config
 The script can be configured with environment variables.
 The following settings are possible: